ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/08-component-based-design.md

 The resulting app allows us to create multiple shopping lists, and swap between them using the buttons:

 ![ShopEasy App]({{<static "images/2.1.8.1.png">}})

+Much like we can use objects to break program functionality into smaller, more focused units, we can use component-based design to break GUIs into smaller, more focused units.
+Both reflect one of the principles of good programming practice - the Single Responsiblity Principle.
+This principle suggests each unit of code should focus on a single responsibility, and more complex behaviors be achieved by using multiple units together.
+As we see here, this principle extends across multiple programming paradigms.